duytintruong/func_pro/README.md

 The same principle is applied for `reduce_pipe` and `filter_pipe`.

 # `ConstantInstanceVariables` class
 Sometimes, you want to force all instance variables to be constants or cannot be reassigned so that you guarantee that there is no place in you code changing those variables to avoid some bugs.
-This can be done by subclassing the `ConstantInstanceVariables`.
+This can be done by subclassing the class `ConstantInstanceVariables`.

 For example, the following code: